 What is Clinical Data Abstraction

 Creating large-scale structured datasets containing precise clinical information on patient itineraries is a vital tool for medical care providers, healthcare insurance companies, hospitals, medical research, clinical guideline creation, and real-world evidence.
 Clinical data abstraction refers to the process of finding and recording relevant administrative and clinical data pieces.
-Abstraction collects data for administrative coding tasks, quality improvement, patient registry functions, and clinical research.
+This NLP clinical solution collects data for administrative coding tasks, quality improvement, patient registry functions, and clinical research.

 The end goal of clinical data abstraction is to obtain equivalent structured counterparts that are easier to understand and act upon.
 Clinical data abstraction is a standard process in many hospitals and healthcare facilities, which requires enormous amounts of specialized work to extract data from noisy and unstructured sources.
 Historically, there have been three major barriers to automating clinical data abstraction.